 Bexley School officials have searched for years for suitable land within Bexley city limits that is large enough to meet our needs and support our many field sports and practice spaces.
 No space in Bexley city limits is suitable in size or type and affordable for the district.
 Additionally, we were cognizant that any potential land purchase in the city would detract from our tax base because the schools are tax-exempt.

-What sports or activities are anticipated for the outdoor complex?
+UPDATED - What sports or activities are anticipated for the outdoor complex?

 No final decisions have been made regarding the scope of the new outdoor campus, though some sports venues are expected to be moved to the new site.

-How have the schools managed the lack of athletic space all of these years?
+UPDATED - How have the schools managed the lack of athletic space all of these years?

+The creation of a second campus dedicated to athletics will address our severe deficiencies in field space in serving our nearly 800 middle and high school athletes.
+We are excited by the prospect of our athletes not having to practice on ungraded fields that also serve as a dog park.
 Some of our playing venues are in other areas near Bexley, including baseball, which is played at Columbus Parks & Rec’s Clowson Field.
 Some of our sports teams play and practice at Wolfe Park, which is managed by Columbus Parks and Rec.
 We appreciate the strong partnerships our schools have had with other organizations that have hosted Bexley sports or helped us hold events.
 We would not have been able to have the number of teams or quality of sports without their partnerships.

-What about the athletic stadium?
+UPDATED - What about the athletic stadium?
 Would it move?

 How will students get to the new complex?
 Will transportation be provided?